AutoTestFramework/Fikipage_ATF/index.md

   • PHP (27%)
   • Other (10%)

-### 8. How useful do you consider the following features for you (with Useless, Useful, Very useful)
+### 7. How useful do you consider the following features for you (with Useless, Useful, Very useful):

   • Running tests in serial/parallel
     ○ 7% - Useless, 65% - Useful, 28% - Very useful